ibm-cloud-docs/satellite/ts-locations/debug-location.md

     ```
     {: screen}

+3. Get more details about the error message and affected components by [setting up {{site.data.keyword.la_short}} to review {{site.data.keyword.satelliteshort}} location logs](/docs/satellite?topic=satellite-get-help#review-logs).

-3. Review the following common location messages for steps to resolve the issue.
+4. Review the following common location messages for steps to resolve the issue.

 ## R0001: Ready location
 {: #R0001}